m3au/meows/flows/profile-management.md

    - Server validates and applies changes
    - Synchronization status is reported to user
    - Conflicts are resolved using last-writer-wins
-   - Profile data is consistent across all devices
+   - Profile data is synchronized across all devices

 ## Multiple Profiles Support